BoliviaTechHub/what-is-fostive/README.md

 Help make FOSTIVE better!
 Many hands make light work.

 * Fix bugs
-* Add requested features to existing repoos
+* Add requested features to existing repos
 * Create a new tool in a new repo based on one of the ideas in the unimplemented ideas list
 * Write / improve docs
 * [Suggest new app ideas](https://github.com/fostive/unimplemented-ideas)